-- Internal Reviews - IT Glue performs a review of the hardening standards and its implementation at least annually.
-Firewall rules are reviewed at least semi-annually.
+Internal reviews — IT Glue performs a review of the hardening standards and their implementation at least annually.
+Firewall rules are reviewed at least semiannually.

-IT Glue uses Amazon Web Services Inc. (AWS), a third-party data centre provider, to host and maintain its production computing systems.
-Currently, AWS is responsible for the physical security of our environmental protection, power and environmental protection, networking, database platform, and hosting infrastructure.
+IT Glue uses Amazon Web Services Inc. (AWS), a third-party data center provider, to host and maintain its production computing systems.
+Currently, AWS is responsible for the physical security of our environmental protection, networking, database platform and hosting infrastructure.
 We utilize the AWS security group and load balancer functionality as the primary firewall.
-Data within IT Glue is stored using serval AWS data storage solutions.
-We provide an integration engine called Sync which automates data synchronization with several sources.
+Data within IT Glue is stored using several AWS data storage solutions.
+We provide an integration engine called Sync, which automates data synchronization with several sources.
 Sync runs within IT Glue’s production infrastructure.
-In order to adhere to legislated/regulatory compliance concerning data sovereignty, data centers in North America, the European Union and Australia are used.
+To adhere to legislated/regulatory compliance concerning data sovereignty, data centers in North America, the European Union and Australia are used.

-Amazon’s hosting platform is one of the most secure and highly-tested systems in existence.
+Amazon’s hosting platform is one of the most secure and highly tested systems in existence.
 Their entire infrastructure is PCI-DSS certified.
 AWS services maintain PCI-DSS Level 1, SSAE16 SOC 1, SOC 2 and SOC 3, ISO 27001, 27017 and 27018.
-These certifications cover selected AWS services, including their security governance, physical security, network infrastructure, change management, and administration practices.
-Leveraging these established services, IT Glue delivers a secure, reliable application you can trust with your operational documentation.
+These certifications cover selected AWS services, including their security governance, physical security, network infrastructure, change management and administration practices.
+Leveraging these established services, IT Glue delivers a secure and reliable application that you can trust with your operational documentation.

 Reliability and Disaster Recovery

 Our goal is 100% uptime.
-To meet this goal, the IT Glue team has architected our infrastructure and applications to be both robust and scalable.
-We monitor security, uptime, and performance 24/7/365 and have a dedicated team proactively managing the environment at all times.
-Our service is protected from external attacks through Amazon’s denial-of-service protection and PCI-level endpoint security measures.
-Leveraging this low-latency, high-availability cloud infrastructure enables IT Glue to maintain almost five (5) nines of uptime with a 200ms average response time.
+To meet this goal, we have architected our infrastructure and applications to be both robust and scalable.
+We monitor security, uptime and performance 24/7/365, and have a dedicated team proactively managing the environment at all times.
+Our service is protected from external attacks through Amazon’s denial-of-service protection, a Web Application Firewall (WAF) and PCI-level endpoint security measures.
+Leveraging this low-latency, high-availability cloud infrastructure enables IT Glue to maintain almost five nines of uptime with a 200 ms average response time.

 We also have two backup and disaster recovery strategies: daily backups and replications between AWS zones.
-In the case of a disaster, we are able to operate on a secondary AWS region.
+In the case of a disaster, we can operate on a secondary AWS region.
 Currently, IT Glue replicates its databases between two North American AWS regions.
 If a catastrophic failure occurs, we have implemented failover capabilities, allowing regional failover.
-The database is also backed up on a daily basis in case of data corruption.
+The database is also backed up daily to protect against data corruption.
 IT Glue ensures that our Disaster Recovery Plan (DRP) is tested at least annually.

-In the event of a region failure, data which is already replicated to another region in real-time, can be made “primary”, with roughly only a 1,500ms lag in the cutover of workloads.
-In addition to that, IT Glue performs nightly snapshots of critical database infrastructure to be able to recover data in the event of a disaster-recovery scenario.
+In the event of a region failure, data that is already replicated to another region in real time, can be made “primary,” with roughly only a 1,500 ms lag in the cutover of workloads.
+In addition to that, IT Glue performs nightly snapshots of critical database infrastructure to be able to recover data in the event of a disaster recovery scenario.

-All data transfer to and from the IT Glue application is through SSL encryption, reducing any opportunity for attacks through active connections.
-All data that is stored on the disk (at-rest) is also encrypted using AES 256-bit encryption.
+All data transfer to and from the IT Glue application is through TLS encryption, reducing any opportunity for attacks through active connections.

-In addition, passwords are encrypted with AES-256-bit encryption and a unique AES key is generated for each encrypted password.
-RSA encryption is then used to encrypt the AES key used in the AES-256 password encryption with a 2048 bit RSA key pair.
+Passwords are encrypted with AES-256-bit encryption and a unique AES key is generated for each encrypted password.
+RSA encryption is then used to encrypt the AES key used in the AES-256 password encryption with a 2048-bit RSA key pair.
 The RSA key pair is then encrypted with a secure RSA key passphrase and stored in an isolated key management system that is locked down to only allow access from our application servers as required for decryption.

 Host-Proof Hosting - IT Glue Vault

-Users also have the option to add an additional security layer to their most sensitive passwords.
+Users also have the option to add an additional security layer to their most sensitive passwords and quick notes.

-With IT Glue Vault, host-proof hosting or client-side only encryption and decryption is designed to allow a user to only decrypt exclusively at the endpoint level on the user’s browser with a user-specific passphrase rather than syncing it to the IT Glue system.
+With IT Glue Vault, host-proof hosting or client-side-only encryption and decryption are designed to allow a user to only decrypt exclusively at the endpoint level on the user’s browser with a user-specific passphrase rather than syncing it to the IT Glue system.

 IT Glue Vault is encrypted using AES-256-GCM and a unique AES key is generated for the Vault.
-An IT Glue Administrator may choose to grant Vault access to other users by giving them a copy of the Vault AES key.
-RSA encryption is then used to encrypt the user-based AES key with a 2048 bit RSA key pair.
-This unique RSA key pair is then protected by the user-based Vault passphrase which only the user has access to.
-Each IT Glue user granted access can only access the passwords within the Vault based on their security permissions.
+An IT Glue administrator may choose to grant Vault access to other users by giving them a copy of the Vault AES key.
+RSA encryption is then used to encrypt the user-based AES key with a 2048-bit RSA key pair.
+This unique RSA key pair is then protected by the user-based Vault passphrase, which only the user has access to.
+Each IT Glue user that’s granted access can only access the passwords and quick notes within the Vault based on their security permissions.

-A number of encrypted keys are sent to IT Glue but none may be decrypted without the user-based Vault passphrase which IT Glue servers do not have access to at any point so, it is not possible for us to decrypt the data (see Figure 2).
+A number of encrypted keys are sent to IT Glue but they cannot be decrypted without the user-based Vault passphrase.
+IT Glue servers do not have access to the user-based Vault phrase at any point, so it is not possible for us to decrypt the data (see Figure 2).

-We have consulted many security and software experts and incorporated industry-leading security practices as we were developing the Vault.
-The Vault gives each user the total control with a user-based passphrase, not an organization-based passphrase that every employee shares.
-Having a user-based passphrase means that only the user has the decryption key to the Vault and that the encrypted Vault passwords are meaningless to IT Glue or anyone else without the decryption key.
+We have consulted many security and software experts and incorporated industry-leading security practices while developing the Vault.
+The Vault gives each user total control with a user-based passphrase, not an organization-based passphrase that every employee shares.
+Having a user-based passphrase means that only the user has the decryption key to the Vault and that the encrypted Vault passwords and quick notes are meaningless to IT Glue or anyone else without the decryption key.
 Having a user-based passphrase also means an IT Glue administrator doesn’t have to change the passphrase every time an employee leaves.

-IT Glue encourages all users to enable Multi-Factor Authentication (MFA) to add an additional layer of protection on top of your username and password when accessing IT Glue.
-With MFA enabled, a user will be prompted for their credentials, as well as another piece of login information, when signing in to IT Glue.
+IT Glue enforces MFA to all accounts for an additional layer of protection on top of your username and password.
+With MFA, the user will be prompted for their credentials, as well as an authentication code generated by an authenticator application when signing into IT Glue.

-IT Glue currently supports most one-time password (OTP) compliant applications and can be used as an additional factor for MFA logins to IT Glue: https://support.itglue.com/hc/en-us/articles/360004933757-Set-up-multi-factor-authentication-MFA-
+IT Glue currently supports most one-time password (OTP) compliant applications that can be used as an additional factor for MFA logins to IT Glue.

 IP Access Control

-Provides the ability to limit access of IT Glue to a specified list of IP addresses or range of IP addresses.
-Once you have entered the specified IP addresses, any and all requests from an IP address list outside of the allowed list or range will be denied.
+IP Access Control allows you to limit IT Glue access to a specified list of IP addresses or a range of IP addresses.
+Any requests from an IP address list outside the allowed list or range will be denied.